Eric-Ward475/Class-Notes/English/English 1H/Mythology Notes/Mythology Part 1.md

 ### How the World and Mankind Were Created
 **Pre Earth**
 - Before the creation of Earth and the gods, the story was very vague
-- Earth and Heaven were given a personality of sorts, but were not recognized as alive
+- Earth and Heaven were given a personality of sorts, but were not recognized as alive; if they were it was 'in a way unique to them'

-- Earth was simply created, the Greeks never tried to explain how or why, simply that it just happened
+**In the Beginning...**
+- In the beginning, there was nothing, then from the nothingness came Chaos, the vast immeasurable abyss (the literal universe)
+- Night and Erebus (the unfathomable depth where death dwells) came from Chaos
+- From darkness and death, Love was born
+- Love created Light, alongside its companion, Day

 **Early Earth**
+- No one tried to explain the creation of the Earth
+- Earth was brought forth from Love and Light
+- Earth was vaguely a personality (Gaea), alongside Heaven (Ouranos)
-- The first creatures that resembled life were the children of Mother Earth and Father Heaven (or Gaea and Ouranos)
+- The first creatures that resembled life were the children of Mother Earth and Father Heaven
-- Those creatures were monster, similar to how we believe that the Earth was inhabited by dinosaurs, the Greeks though of beasts like them too
 - The Greeks imagined them as somewhat like men, but still not human
-- They were very strong
 - In most stories, they do not seem alive, rather as unstoppable forces that shaped the Earth
+- Three of them were incredibly huge, each having 100 hands and 50 heads
+- Three others were called Cyclopes
 - Mother Earth and Father Heaven produced the Titans
+- Cronus attacked Ouranos, because he had imprisoned the 100 headed beings
-- Cronus attacked Ouranos, doing a lot of damage, and from his blood, the Giants (4th race of monsters) sprang from his blood, alongside the Furies
+	- Cronus wounded Ouranos terribly, and from his blood, the Giants (4th race of monsters) sprang from his blood, alongside the Furies
 	- The Furies pursue and punish sinners
 - Cronus was lord of the universe, with his sister-queen, Rhea
 - The time period of Cronus' rule was called the Golden Age

 **The Overthrowing of Cronus and the Rise of Zeus**
 - After an unknown amount of time, Zeus (Son of Cronus and Rhea) rebelled against Cronus
-- Zeus had a good reason to do so, when Cronus had learned that one of his children would overthrow him one day, he swallowed each of them right at their birth
+- Zeus had a good reason to do so;
+	- When Cronus had learned that one of his children would overthrow him one day, he swallowed each of them right at their birth
-- Rhea was not happy with her children being eaten, so after Zeus' birth, she had him secretly carried off to Crete, where he lived until adulthood
+- Rhea was not happy with her children being eaten
+	- After Zeus' birth, Rhea had him secretly taken to Crete, where he lived until adulthood
 	- Instead of giving Cronus Zeus to swallow, Rhea gave him a large stone wrapped in swaddling clothes, tricking Cronus
 - When Zeus was grown, he forced Cronus (with the help of the Earth, his grandmother) to disgorge (vomit) the rest of the children who had been swallowed by Cronus
 - After this, there was a terrible was between the Titans, lead by Cronus, against Zeus, with the help of his 5 brothers and sisters
 - This war almost destroyed the universe